Community Health Worker (CHW) Training

 Full Tuition Reimbursement Through 2021!

-Montana ORH/AHEC exists to enhance access to quality healthcare, particularly primary and preventative care, by improving the supply and distribution of healthcare professionals through community/academic educational partnerships.
+Montana Office of Rural Health/AHEC exists to enhance access to quality healthcare, particularly primary and preventative care, by improving the supply and distribution of healthcare professional through community/academic educational partnerships.
 Our partnerships have created programs and committees to support Montana communities and the state's healthcare workforce.
-Recently we received a HRSA grant to provide full tuition reimbursement for anyone who completes the Community Health Worker training.
+We recently received a HRSA grant to provide full tuition reimbursement for anyone who completes one of our offered behavioral health trainings.

 The American Public Health Association (APHA) defines a CHW as “a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
 This trusting relationship enables the CHW to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.
 The CHW also builds individual and community capacity by increasing health knowledge and self-sufficiency through a range of activities such as outreach, community education, informal counseling, social support and advocacy.”